Rivers-Project-2018/Sophie-River-Thames/README.md

 4) assess proposed mitigation projects and plot a graph on the cost-effectiveness of each project (in relation to FEV); and,
 5) present the findings in this repository [3, pp. 5-6].

+Before you continue to read the following I suggest reading the Introduction to FEV section, https://github.com/Rivers-Project-2018/Group-Project.

 ## 2. Project Progress

 With regards to the flood data, the Environment Agency has been contacted, and they have provided data on the River Thames flooding that occured in 2014 [4].
 The Met Office has also been contacted about the rainfall surrounding the flood and they responded with an Excel sheet of data [5].
 The Met Office data cannot be shared as I am not licensed to share.